 Peli BioThermal is a special division of Peli Products that provides the life science and biotechnology industry with a broad range of passive single-use and reusable temperature controlled patented packaging solutions for the safe distribution of frozen, refrigerated and controlled ambient temperature-sensitive payloads.
 Their specialized design, engineering and lab testing services ensure clients are fitted with cold chain performance solutions that best fit their purpose.
 Their Crēdo ProEnvision track-and-trace software, which allows clients to monitor temperature controlled packaging inventories throughout the entire end-to-end distribution cycle, allows clients to meet increasing global regulatory demands, manage challenging shipping lanes and unforeseen delays while reliably and confidently tracking critical, high-value payloads around the world.

-If you’d like to download a FREE guide to Peli Protective Cases, click on the button below.
+If you’d like to see our fill catalogue Peli Protective Cases, click on the button below.